What do you like to do in your spare time?

 Could it be seen as a skill that others would pay to learn?
 Can you make something that others might want to purchase?

-My sister-in-law loves crochet.
+My sister-in-law loves doing crochet.
 The obvious play is to crochet items and then sell them on Etsy.
 But, one day, she noticed that people were selling patterns for between $2 and $5 — or more.
 Now, she has a regular (albeit modest) income stream from her own unique patterns, since the download can be sold over and over again to different buyers, rather than just once.

 If you enjoy cooking, you could sell your services as a personal chef, or help others learn to prepare meals in advance and freeze them for quick, healthy meals.
 I know someone who provides consulting services for those looking to start gardens and then preserve (through bottling, or drying) what they grow.